 16. And he held seven stars in his right hand, and out of his mouth came a sharp, double-edged sword, and his face was like the sun shining in its strength.

 17. And when I saw him, I fell at his feet like a dead man, but he placed his right hand on me, saying, “Don’t be afraid.
 I am the first and the last,

 18. and the one who lives and was dead, and behold, I am alive forever and ever!
 Amen!
 And I have the keys of death and of Hades.

-19. Now, write down the things you have seen, and the things which are, and the things which are about to happen after these things.
+19. Now, write down the things you have seen, and the things which are, and the things which will come to pass after these things.